MicrosoftDocs/sdk-api/sdk-api-src/content/winnetwk/ns-winnetwk-_netconnectinfostruct.md

 ### -field cbStructure

-The size of the <b>NETCONNECTINFOSTRUCT</b> structure, in bytes.
-This is filled in by the caller to indicate the size of the structure passed in.
-The network provider should leave this field unchanged and can assume that the structure is large enough to contain all fields up to and including <b>dwOptDataSize</b>.
+Type: <b>DWORD</b>

+The size, in bytes, of the
+<b>NETCONNECTINFOSTRUCT</b> structure.
+The caller must supply this value.

 ### -field dwFlags

+Type: <b>DWORD</b>

-This is a bitmask which may have one or more of the following flags.
+A set of bit flags describing the connection.
+This member can be one or more of the following values.

 <table>
 <tr>